justinliu1981/Spring-boot-web-sample/README.md

-This is Justin's first Spring-boot-web application which is for learning Spring boot framework including Spring MVC, Spring Validation, Spring Security, JSTL, Bootrap, JQuery etc.
+This is Justin's first Spring-boot-web application which is for learning Spring boot framework including Spring MVC, Spring Validation, Spring Security, JSTL, Bootstrap etc.